Austin Ortho + Biologics

 Many patients report a popping noise in their knee at the time of the injury.
 You may also feel your knee give way.
 Other symptoms typically include:

 If the damage to your ACL is mild, typically described as a grade 1 sprain, treatment may involve rest and guided physical therapy.
-Dr. Cunningham also specializes in regenerative sports medicine and may recommend therapy with orthobiologics, such as Platelet Rich Plasma (PRP) injections, to help speed healing.
+Dr. Cunningham also specializes in regenerative sports medicine and may recommend therapy with orthobiologics, such as Platelet Rich Plasma (PRP) injections, or Cell-Based (formerly "Stem Cell") therapy to help speed healing.

 Moderate to severe ACL injuries typically produce a tear that severs the ligament.
 This type of injury requires surgery using a tissue graft to reconstruct the ACL.
 Dr. Cunningham may also recommend the use of orthobiologics at the time of surgery to help with the healing process.